huaweicloud/terraform-provider-huaweicloud/docs/resources/iec_eip.md

 * `site_id` - (Required, String, ForceNew) Specifies the ID of IEC sevice site.
 Changing this parameter creates a new resource.

+* `line_id` - (Optional, String, ForceNew) Specifies the line ID of IEC sevice site.
+  Changing this parameter creates a new resource.

 * `port_id` - (Optional, String) Specifies the port ID which this eip will associate with.

 ## Attributes Reference